elixir-search/searchex/README.md

 A full-text search engine written in pure Elixir.

-The goals: a CLI is simple as grep or awk, an API that can reliably handle the biggest search problems.
+The goals: a CLI as simple as grep or awk, an API that can scale to the biggest search problems.

 BEAM, OTP, GenStage and Flow gives us the best possible foundation on which to build.

 This application is UNDER CONSTRUCTION - not yet ready for use.